Peugeot 508 hatchback - MPG, running costs & CO2

 Peugeot 508 MPG & CO2

 Those who cover more than around 12,000 miles per year might be best served by the 508's diesel engine.
-Economy figures impress, with up to 62mpg possible for the 1.5-litre BlueHDi 130 diesel with the eight-speed automatic gearbox.
+Economy figures impress, with up to 64.1mpg possible for the 1.5-litre BlueHDi 130 diesel with the eight-speed automatic gearbox.
 Because the engine is compliant with the latest emissions regulations, this model doesn’t incur the 4% company-car tax surcharge like some diesels do, so Benefit-in-Kind is reasonable.

-In the petrol camp, the PureTech 130 is said to return up to 49mpg, which would have been impressive even for a diesel a few years ago.
-If you want more power, the PureTech 180’s 44mpg figure – along with the 42.2mpg claimed for the range-topping PureTech 225 – is very respectable for a car with such a strong turn of speed.
+In the petrol camp, the PureTech 130 is said to return up to 50mpg, which would have been impressive even for a diesel a few years ago.

 Officially, the 508 Hybrid can manage between 166.2mpg and 235.4mpg, but its real-world economy will depend entirely on how often you can charge the battery.
-Do so and you'll be able to make use of its 39-mile driving range at speeds of up to 84mph.
-Perhaps most importantly, its official 29g/km CO2 emissions figure means it qualifies for the lowest BiK payments of any version, costing company-car drivers less than half as much each year as the 1.5-litre BlueHDi diesel.
-It's also exempt from the London Congestion Charge.
+Do so and you'll be able to make use of its 30 to 34-mile driving range at speeds of up to 84mph.
+Perhaps most importantly, its official 27-38g/km CO2 emissions figure means it qualifies for the lowest BiK payments of any version, costing company-car drivers less than half as much each year as the 1.5-litre BlueHDi diesel.

-The 11.8kWh battery pack takes under two hours to charge using a 7kW home wallbox, but it's worth noting that the 7kW on-board charger is a £300 option.
-Without this the 508 PHEV will charge at a rate of 3.7kW.
+The 11.8kWh battery pack takes under two hours to charge using a 7kW home wallbox, but it's worth noting that the 7.4kW on-board charger is a £300 option.
+Without this, the 508 PHEV will charge at a rate of 3.7kW.
 This is unlikely to be an issue if you plan to charge at home overnight, but will make a difference if you aim to top-up at public chargepoints.

-Most versions of the Peugeot 508 sit comfortably below the £40,000 mark, so won't cost more than the standard rate for annual road tax.
+Most versions of the Peugeot 508 sit comfortably below the £40,000 mark, so won't cost more than the standard rate for annual VED (road tax).
 Those that surpass the threshold will cost almost £500 a year in the first five renewal years.

 The Association of British Insurers (ABI) has published official ratings for the latest Peugeot 508, with the entry-level BlueHDi 130 sitting in groups 22-24.
 The range-topping BlueTech 225 models sit in group 34 out of 50.